Musical elements in the discrete-time representation of sound: Organization of notes in music

 \subsubsection{Tuning}

 Doubling the frequency is equivalent to ascending one octave ($f=2f_0$).
-The octave division in twelve steps is the canon of classical western music.
-Its usage has also been observed outside western tradition, like ceremonial/religious and ethnic context~\cite{Wisnick}.
-In this system, ideally, the factor given by $\varepsilon=2^{\frac{1}{12}}$ defines a semitone.
-A note grid along the hearing spectrum in which, given the frequency $f$, all the possible fundamental frequencies are separated by intervals, multiples of $\varepsilon$.
-Twelve semitones (or half steps), equidistant to the human ear, reaches an octave, equivalent to human year.
-Therefore, if $f=2^{\frac{1}{12}}f_0$, there is a semitone between $f_0$ and $f$.
+The octave division in twelve pitches is the canon for classical western music.
+Its usage has also been observed outside western tradition, e.g. in ceremonial/religious and ethnic contexts~\cite{Wisnick}.
+The intervals between the pitches need not to be equivalent, as will become clear in the next paragraphs, but, roughly, the factor given by $\varepsilon=2^{\frac{1}{12}}$ defines a semitone, i.e. if $f=2^{\frac{1}{12}}f_0$, there is a semitone between $f_0$ and $f$.
+This entails a note grid along the spectrum in which, given a frequency $f$, any other fundamental frequency $f'$ is related to $f$ by $f'= \varepsilon^i f$ where $i$ is an integer.
+Twelve successive semitones yield an octave.
+Notice that equivalences of semitones and octaves are not absolute: 2 pitches related by an octave ($f_2 = 2f_1$) are different at least because one is higher than the other, but are equivalent in the sense that they have similar uses and might be added or substituted in a sound without introducing much novelty or change; semitones might not be perceived as equivalent "distances" (this is dependent on context and listener), but are equivalent e.g. for transposing melodies, harmonies and other pitch-related structures.

-This absolute accuracy is common in computational implementations.
-Real music instruments, however, exhibit deviations in order to make compatible deviations from the harmonics of notes.
-Besides that, the fixed reference $\varepsilon=2^{\frac{1}{12}}$ characterizes an equally tempered tuning.
-There are tunings in which intervals are ratios of low-order integers, based on observations of physical phenomena.
-These tunings were first formalized around two thousand years before the arrival of the equal temperament~\cite{Roederer}. ).
-Two emblematic tunings are:

-\begin{itemize} \item The {\bf just intonation}, defined by association of diatonic scale notes with ratios of low-order integers, as found in the harmonic series.
-Considered the ionian mode, the white piano keys from C to C, as seen below in subsection~\ref{subsec:escalas}, i.e. intervals 1, 2M, 3M, 4J, 5J, 6M, 7M, 8, are considered ratios of frequency: 1, 9/8, 5/4 4/3, 3/2, 5/3, 15/8, 2/1.
-The following intervals are also considered: the semitone 16/15, the 'minor tone' 10/9, and the 'major tone' 9/8.
-There are many ways to perform the division of the 12 notes in the just intonation.

-\item The {\bf Pythagorean tuning}, based on the interval 3/2 (perfect fifth).
-The Ionian mode ratios becomes: 1, 9/8, 81/64, 4/3, 3/2, 27/16, 243/128, 2/1.
-These intervals are also considered to yield notes in a scale.
-Besides the intervals in the mode, also used are the minor second 256/243, the minor third 32/27, the augmented fourth 729/512, the diminished fifth 1024/729, the minor sixth 128/81 and the minor seventh 16/9. \end{itemize}